aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/footnotes/remove/_index.md

 ﻿---
 title: "Delete a footnote from a Word document"
+second_title: " online"
+articleTitle: "Delete a footnote"
+linktitle: "Delete a footnote"
 type: docs
 url: /footnotes/remove/
-description: "Delete a footnote from a Word document"
+description: "Delete a footnote from a Word document programmatically via Cloud API."
 weight: 40
 ---

-Deletes a footnote from a Word document.
+This REST API deletes a footnote from a Word document.

 ## Delete a footnote from a Word document REST API